 Debuting October 13, look for Uogashi Yokocho highlights like Sushi Dai and Iwasasushi for sushi; Oedo and Nakaya for sashimi donburi (rice bowls); Yoshinoya, the gyudon (beef bowl) restaurant, dating back to 1899 (and from the original market at Nihonbashi); Nakaei for curry; Toritoh for oyakodon (chicken and softly cooked eggs over rice); and Senriken or Iwata for coffee.

 Also opening October 13, there will be over 60 shops in the Section 6 area selling kitchen knives, Japanese pantry staples, wasabi, pickles, and more wares and fare with a culinary theme.
 Among the transplants from the original Tsukiji Market are Tsukiji Masamoto and Aritsugu, hocking Japanese knives or Western-style knives made in Japan; and Maruyama Noriten, selling nori, an edible seaweed used at many high-end sushi restaurants.
 There will be new faces debuting at Toyosu, too, including Sennen Kojiya: operated by the Hakkaisan Sake Brewery, it specializes in sake and fermented products.

-As for the old Tsukiji Market site, the boisterous Outer Market (jōgai) will continue to operate, even after the Inner Market (jōnai) moves on to Toyosu.
+What to Do at Tsukiji Market As for the old Tsukiji Market site, the boisterous Outer Market (jōgai) will continue to operate, even after the Inner Market (jōnai) moves on to Toyosu.
 Located closer to the city center, visitors will find hundreds of culinary-related shops and eateries in this worthwhile destination that’s loaded with character.